mit-rss/intro_to_ros/README.md

 is the positive-x axis, and the "left" direction is the positive-y axis.

 Precompute the relative transforms between the cameras and `base_link` as 4x4 numpy arrays using the above information.
-Refer to lecture notes for the typical 4x4 formulation.
+Refer to the lecture notes for the typical 4x4 formulation.

 At each time step, your node should: